 Each of the five strips in this version of the Rail Fence quilt block finishes at 1-1/2" x 7-1/2".
-Avoid fabrics with large, widely spaced multicolor motifs, because they (usually) look pretty chopped-up when cut into narrow strips.
-Choose mottled fabrics, batiks, tone on tones and other similar fabrics.
+Avoid fabrics with large, widely spaced multicolor motifs, because they usually look pretty chopped-up when cut into narrow strips.
+Choose mottled fabrics, small prints, batiks, tone on tones and other similar fabrics.

-You can preview fabrics by making a window template that measures 1-1/2" x 7-1/2".
-Slide it over fabric randomly to see how strips will look.
-We'll strip piece the blocks with crosswise grain strips, so sliding the window from selvage to selvage offers a better preview.
+You can preview how a fabric might look in the layout by making a window template that measures 1-1/2" x 7-1/2".
+Slide it over fabric randomly to see how strips will appear when cut in different areas of the quilt.

-You can use more fabrics than illustrated here -- even a different fabric for each position in the block.
-You might also start in the middle with a dark strip, and then fade to lighter shades on each side of it.
+Feel free to use more fabrics than illustrated here -- you might prefer a different fabric for each position in the block.
+You could start in the middle with a dark strip, and then fade to lighter shades on each side.
 I've added a few tips on page 2 to help you alter fabric choices.

 Layout can vary as much as fabric selections -- the illustration is one of numerous possibilities.
 Experiment with your blocks after assembling them to discover other layouts.

-Fabrics and Other MaterialsGreen batik for blocks: 1 yard
+Fabrics and Other MaterialsGreen for blocks: 1 yard

-Blue batik for border: 5/8 yard for crosswise grain borders; 1-1/2 yards for lengthwise grain borders (see backing note below)
+Blue for wider border: 3/4 yard for crosswise grain borders; or 1-5/8 yards for lengthwise grain borders

-Blue batik for binding: about 215 running inches of doublefold binding (Binding Strip Instructions)
+Binding: about 225 running inches of doublefold binding (Binding Strip Instructions)